Sharing is Caring

-Compared to South Africa, Kenya has some of the oldest motor vehicles on the roads.
+Compared to South Africa, Kenya has some of the oldest cars on the roads.

 A number of elderly people have maintained their cars from 1980s and despite having money they are not in a hurry to acquire the latest Germany or Japanese-made vehicles.